aws-samples/aws-lambda-zombie-workshop/README.md

 2\.
 Once you have created your account, login to the Twilio console and navigate to the Home icon on the left navigation pane.
 On the Home screen/console dashboard, scroll down to the **Phone Numbers** section and click "Phone Numbers".
 ![Manage Twilio Phone Number](/Images/Twilio-Step2.png)

 3\.
 On the Phone Numbers screen, click **Get Started** to assign a phone number to your account.
-Then click the red **Get your first Twilio phone number** button.
+Then click the red **Get a trial number** button.
 We’re going to generate a 10-digit phone number in this lab, but a short-code would also work if preferred.
 This number should be enabled for voice and messaging by default.
 A popup will appear with your new phone number, click **Choose this number**.
 If the proposed phone number does not support messaging, click "Search for a different number", select your country and select the checkbox "SMS", then click "Search".
 Twilio propose a list of phone number, select "Choose number" for one of them.
 Then, type your address, click "Save and continue" and "Done".

 * **International Users** - These are US phone numbers that you are provisioning in Twilio.
 You can also choose to configure an internationl number in Twilio, however there may be charges that apply.
 Currently this workshop only supports US phone numbers in the front end JS application due to the necessary formatting logic that has yet to be introduced into the code!

 If you have an international mobile device, you can still do this lab.
 When registering for a user account in the zombie chat, just use a dummy placeholder 10 digit phone number for now.
 Later steps in this lab will illustrate a workaround that allows you to send SMS using your international phne number*

 4\.
-Once you’ve received a phone number, click the **Manage Numbers** button on the left navigation pane.
+Once you’ve received a phone number, click the **ellipses button->Super Network->Phone Numbers** button on the left navigation pane.
 Click on your phone number, which will take you to the properties page for that number.

 5\.
 Scroll to the bottom of the properties page, to the **Messaging** section.
 In the **Configure With** dropdown, select the **Webhooks/TwiML** option.
 Leave this page open for now and proceed to the next step.